 I thought I was going to live in Israel and work as an attorney.
 I graduated from the law school (University of Pennsylvania), passed the PA bar, moved to Israel, passed the Israel bar, and directed a domestic violence clinic, the Legal Aid for the Elderly, lobbied the Knesset to change a law, represented clients before the Rabbinical Court, and worked in internal investigations at the police headquarters.

 I became interested in the field of special education advocacy when one of my early intervention clients was having difficulty obtaining services from the local school district.
-I offered to attend the meeting on the family’s behalf and they obtained the placement that they requested.
-I participated in several opportunities to learn special education advocacy and law, including the Parent Consultant Training at the Federation for Children with Special Needs, at the Mass Continuing Legal Education, Wrightslaw Training, and at Framingham State University.
+I learned the relevant special education law and offered to attend the meeting on the family’s behalf.
+They obtained the private placement that they requested.
+Recognizing that I had a talent for consultation and advocacy, other families asked me to join them at school meetings or to advise them.